openstack-archive/anvil/HACKING.md

 Anvil is written in python (we should be compatible with ``python >= 2.6``).

-Anvil's official repository is located on GitHub at: https://github.com/yahoo/Openstack-DevstackPy.git.
+Anvil's official repository is located on GitHub at: https://github.com/yahoo/Openstack-Anvil.git.

-Besides the master branch that tracks the OpenStack ``trunk`` branches will maintained for all OpenStack releases starting with Essex (stable/essex).
+Besides the master branch that tracks the OpenStack ``trunk`` branches will maintained for all OpenStack releases starting with essex (stable/essex).

-The primary script in Anvil is ``smithy``, which performs the bulk of the work for Anvil's use cases (it acts as the main program entrypoint).
+The primary script in anvil is ``smithy``, which performs the bulk of the work for anvil's use cases (it acts as the main program entry-point).

-A number of additional scripts can be found in the ``tools`` directory that may or may not be useful to you.
+A number of additional scripts/goodies can be found in the ``tools`` directory that may or may not be useful to you.

 ## Documentation